paul-schaaf/blog/blog/_posts/2020-12-24-build-an-escrow-on-solana.md

 // inside lib.rs, only the following line should be in here pub mod entrypoint;
 ```

+#### recap

+- each program has an entrypoint whose structure depends on which BPF Loader is used
+- accounts are used to store state
+- accounts are owned by programs
+- only the account owner may debit an account and adjust its data
+- all accounts to be written to or read must be passed into the entrypoint

 <!-- Below is the program structure that we will end up with.
 It's rougly what you'll see in the official solana programs such as the [token program](https://github.com/solana-labs/solana-program-library/tree/master/token/program/src) as well.